PSHE and RSHE

 We are clear that parents and carers are the prime educators for children on many of these matters and the school’s role is to provide our pupils with high-quality and age-appropriate teaching to support their personal development and pastoral needs.

-Defining Relationship and Sex Education
+Defining Relationship, Sex and Health Education

-The DFE guidance defines RSE as “lifelong learning about physical, moral and emotional development.
+The DFE guidance defines RSHE as “lifelong learning about physical, moral and emotional development.
 It is about the understanding of the importance of marriage and family life, stable and loving relationships, respect, love and care.

 Working with parents